A Tea Ceremony with Shiva Rose

 Morning Session begins at 10:00, and the Afternoon Session begins at 2:00.

 We’ll take only the first 20 reservations, so reserve your place today.
-If you miss this gathering, I hope you will save the dates for a weekend immersion into this and other wellness and mindfulness practices with Shiva Rose at Rancho on March 21-23, 2019.
+If you miss this gathering, I hope you will save the dates for a weekend immersion into this and other wellness and mindfulness practices with Shiva Rose at Rancho later this year.
 We’ll post more details here in the coming months.

 Here’s a note from Shiva on discovering this ancient practice: